Waxahachie Daily Light

 The Waxahachie Daily Light is a newspaper serving Ellis County, Texas.
-Its daily circulation is 2,300.

 History

 The Waxahachie Daily Light started publishing in 1867 and it is the only paper serving Ellis County that started before 1900 and is still operating today.
 Though papers such as the Waxahachie Argus, the Enterprise, and the Telegraph preceded the Waxahachie Daily Light, by 1917 only the Enterprise and the Daily Light were still in operation.

 In 1962, the Waxahachie Daily Light became part of Craco, Inc. and Donald L. Coppedge became co-publisher of the paper with Craig Woodson.
 In 1969, the paper purchased machinery and equipment for printing papers and began printing in off-set and later in four-colors.
 They were also printing 13 other papers, and continued to do so until 1970.

 Macquarie Media Group of Sydney purchased the paper, along with 40 other titles, from American Consolidated Media, Inc. in 2007.
 In 2014, New Media Investment Group Inc. acquired the paper as part of the divestiture of American Consolidated Media.
-The Waxahachie Daily Light is now owned by Gatehouse Media.
-As of 2023, the Daily Light is owned by CherryRoad Media and has reduced its print schedule to weekly.
+The Waxahachie Daily Light was owned by Gatehouse Media, which later became Gannett, who sold the paper to CherryRoad Media in 2022.
+Around that rime it reduced its print schedule to weekly.